Cruise Food Guide / Puerto Plata Historic Center

 Cruise visitors: shorten lunch if the return path is not already clear.

 This page fills the city-side midday gap in the cruise-food cluster.
 We already have breakfast around Taino Bay, lunch logic for both ports, dinner after the Taino Bay walk, and seafood lunch near Amber Cove.
-This page gives the historic-center walk its own casual lunch answer instead of making people jump straight to broad restaurant lists.
+This page now behaves more like a dedicated city-walk lunch branch instead of a generic post-walk meal note.

 That is useful for both search and outreach because it mirrors a real visitor behavior: port to walk to lunch to next stop.
-It is a practical sequence, and practical sequences tend to convert better than generic inspiration pages.
+It is a practical sequence, and practical sequences tend to convert better than generic inspiration pages, while also creating a cleaner runway for later partner pages, approved positioning, and local contact paths.

 Planning rules before you sit down